goallabuci/goallabuci.github.io/index.md

 The Games, Optimization, Algorithms, and Learning Lab (GoalLab) studies theory of machine learning  and its interface with learning in games and algorithmic game theory, optimization, dynamical systems, probability and statistics.

 # Research Highlights
+Below we provide our main research areas of interest with selected publications

 {% capture text %}
-Below we provide our main research areas of interest with selected publications
-{%
-  include link.html
-  link="research"
-  text="See what we've published" icon="fas fa-arrow-right"
-  flip=true
-%}
-{:.center}
-{% endcapture %}

 {%
   include feature.html
   image="images/photo.jpg"